 First Native App

-Perry compiles declarative TypeScript UI code to native platform widgets.
-No Electron, no WebView — real AppKit on macOS, UIKit on iOS, GTK4 on Linux, Win32 on Windows.
+Electron, no WebView — real AppKit on macOS, UIKit on iOS, GTK4 on Linux,

 A Simple Counter

-import { App, Text, Button, VStack, State } from "perry/ui";
+import { App, VStack, Text, Button, State } from "perry/ui"

-const count = State(0);
+const count = State(0)

 App({